jonodrew/uol-msc-cyber/Reading/Computer security.md

 ## Chapter 12: Security models
 - aie we're still banging on about latices and set theory

+## Chapter 13: Security evaluation
+- we follow the terminology of the [[Orange Book]], apparently
+- we distinguish between evaluation, accreditation, and certification

 ## Chapter 14: [[cryptography]]